The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Pyridoxal-(5)-phosphate (active B6) is a cofactor of dopa decarboxylase DCC à It increases the activity of dopa decarboxylase and can weaken L-dopa effect

-- Normal vitamin B6 levels are unproblematic
+- Normal vitamin B6 levels are not problematic

-Recipe example for Parkinson's disease:
+Example prescription for Parkinson’s disease:

-active ingredients | dosage |
+Active ingredients | dosage |

-Vit.
-C | 2.5-7.5 g |
+Vitamin C | 2.5-7.5 g |

-- individually additional Vit B2, Vit B3, Vit D, Omega 3 fatty acids, R-alpha-lipoic acid, coenzyme Q10 and secondary plant substances
+- individually additional Vit B2, Vit B3, Vit D, Omega 3 fatty acids, R-alpha lipoic acid, coenzyme Q10 and secondary plant substances

 - Oxygen inhalation during infusion (to promote intensive blood circulation and optimize energy balance)